Navigating the Ethics of Internet Measurement: Researchers' Perspectives from a Case Study in the EU: Findings

 \textit{P15: ``we have to scan to some degree to get this information on the network [...]
 All those studies in this area helped improve the network by now, improve the overall functionality and security for everybody.
 So I think that it's worth doing it.''}

 Such balancing of consequentialist vs. deontological perspectives is reflected in prior work~\cite{Kohno2023}.
 P14 feels that \textit{``you can't really assess the probability of this risk.
 So you can't really balance it, in my opinion''}.
-P11 agrees that there is a risk involved when conducting a censorship research but mention weighing \textit{``potential risk and potential use case''}.
+P11 notes that there is a risk involved when conducting certain types of research but mentions weighing \textit{``potential risk and potential use case''}.
+Research on censorship circumvention serves as an example where the societal benefits could outweigh its risks.

-\textit{P11: ``if you're looking at circumvention or anything there's a risk involved because circumventing the censors is technically illegal in the country that you're circumventing the censor but it has a high benefit to the populace because if you successfully circumvent the censor then that means more freedom to the people living there.''}

 P9 prefers someone else to evaluate the risk-benefit:

 \textit{P9: ``it would be harder for me to judge that because if I'm interested in the topic, then I probably will have a more biased view toward it. [...]
 So I think it will be better to have someone else evaluate that.}"